Parking and Garages

 - Where hardstandings are constructed over drains, proper access to those drains must be maintained.
 Our Maintenance Surveyors advise on any particular requirements, e.g. manholes and rodding points etc.

 - Make an opening to the front boundary and construct a crossing of the verge or footpath, to our satisfaction and the Council's, at your own expense.

 - Obtain planning permission if the new access will be on to a classified road.

 - We will not usually grant permission for a caravan, motor home, boat, heavy goods vehicle or mini bus to be parked in front of the building line of the property.

 - No nuisance or annoyance is caused to neighbours.

 If you are concerned that a vehicle near to your home or on your estate may be abandoned, please report this to your local council.
-Before deciding whether a vehicle is abandoned, officers will need to see if the vehicle:
+You can do this via the links below: